RAYLIGHT FOR MAC 2.08

 Problem: there is a warning about folder names too long.
 Solution: rename your volume (card name or disk drive name) using 31 characters or less.

-Problem: clips on 2nd P2 Card only: they play back with noise frames and audio noise.
+Problem: clips on 2 identically-named P2 Cards: they play back with noise frames and audio noise.
 Solution: rename P2 Cards when you connect them so you do not have 2 cards with the same name,

 Problem: Raylight creates the links, and I can see the metadata slate, but the video is all white or all black, or random noise.
 Solution: delete the link and rescan the MXF files.
 Make sure each folder in the path to your MXF files has a folder name less than 32 characters.
 Make sure the drive is formatted Mac OS Extended if you use long file names such as file names with the MetaData "User Clip Name".
-Make sure you have the DVCPROHD components installed by FCP 5 or 6.
-They are in the Library/Quicktime folder on your system drive, six files that start with "DVCPROHD" and end with ".component"
+Make sure you have the DVCPROHD components installed by FCP.
+They are in the Library/Quicktime folder on your system drive, six files that start with "DVCPROHD" or "AppleAVCIntra" and end with ".component"

 Problem: I see the clips and the slate in FCP but not in the quicktime player.
 Solution: no solution right now for Intel processor and FCP 5.0 or earlier versions.
 Later releases of Raylight will include the DVFilm DVCPROHD codec for systems that do not have FCP installed.